We are making temporary changes to where Evelina London cares for children with heart conditions who need a stay in hospital.

 We will continue to run clinics at all three sites:

-A new, space-themed outpatients area for children and young people with heart conditions, called Galaxy, will open in the Spring.
+A new, space-themed outpatients' area for children and young people with heart conditions, called Galaxy, will be open from mid-May.
 This will be on the 4th floor of Evelina London’s Children’s Day Treatment Centre (the building just outside the children’s hospital entrance).

 Galaxy will replace Walrus clinic on the 1st floor of Evelina London Children’s Hospital.